Where did it originate? And where is it today?

 We always look to history for inspiration in our everyday lives!
 Home decorating is no exception.
 Classic farmhouse has stood the test of time and has transformed into the more modern farmhouse style we see today.

 Not sure which one better suits your style?
 Classic farmhouse mimics the traditional farmhouse style of the past, introducing natural wood accents, vintage furniture and accessories, and more traditional prints such as florals and paisley.
 The more modern farmhouse style that has become increasingly popular is less rustic and adds contemporary design elements.
 It takes the comfortable, relaxed farmhouse style, and adds modern touches such as neutral color palettes, smooth, clean lines, and metal accent pieces like cast iron arrows and perhaps even a touch of faux taxidermy.
 A well placed faux deer skull wall mount adds just the right amount of POP to any wall!
-Mix and match both metal decor and faux taxidermy for the perfect look!
+Mix and match both metal decor and Faux Animal Head Wall Decor for the perfect look!